Fixing Stripped Casement Window Crank Hardware

 For a casement window, the operator is how the window opens and closes.
 The handles can easily be stripped and will make the window inoperable.
 Typically these handles strip over time and can be replaced relatively easy.
 You may have seen the brands Truth Hardware or Amesbury hardware on your windows.

-- The window may have come out of plum and is difficult to get in or out of the jamb pocket.
+• The window may have come out of plumb and is difficult to get in or out of the jamb pocket.

 These issues can be solved by inspecting the window for the issues listed above.
 Lots of times it can be as easy as spraying it with some lubricant that helps prevent corrosion.
-2Slick or Alu-A-Lub are products we have used and recommend.
-If its a bigger issue, contact a local contractor and they should help.
+2Slick or Alum-A-Lub are products we have used and recommend.
+If it's a bigger issue, contact a local contractor and they should be able to help.

-install this is pretty straight forward. usually there is a set screw around the spline area.
-Pop the old one off, if it hasnt already fallen off, and slide the new one on.
+Installation of the crank handle is pretty straight forward.
+Usually there is a set screw around the spline area.
+Pop the old one off, if it hasn't already fallen off, and slide the new one in its place.
+For more information about casement window cranks or to order replacement parts, Contact Us Today!
+The WHD Team is here to help.